Planning a trip to Patagonia is overwhelming. It's a massive chunk of land: some 1.043 million km² to be exact.

 Everyone talks about doing the W Circuit in Torres del Paine.
 However, El Chalten in Argentina is another highlight, offering some gorgeous vistas and spectacular landscapes.

-There are many well maintained trails in the surrounding mountains of El Chalten, which you can do independently.
+There are many well-maintained trails in the surrounding mountains of El Chalten, which you can do independently.
 Our favourite was the 8 hrs circuit to Laguna de Los Tres, just in front of Fitz Roy mountain.
-As far as trekking experiences goes, this one’s up there with our Annapurna Circuit trek to Thorong La Pass in Nepal.
+As far as trekking experiences go, this one's up there with our Annapurna Circuit trek to Thorong La Pass in Nepal.
+Although it's not for the faint-hearted: the extremities of this trek really tested our relationship, with many hangry moments breaking out…

 To find out more, check out our article about trekking in Torres del Paine versus El Chalten.